Decoders

 do_next

-• on Decode_Field_As, if succeeded, another decoder of the same type in the same field can be applied only if the data continues being an unstructured message (raw text).
+• Decode_Field_As: If successful, another decoder of the same type and the same field can be applied only if the data continues being an unstructured message (raw text).

-• on Decode_Field, if succeeded, can only be applied once for the same field.
-By nature Decode_Field aims to decode a structured message.
+• Decode_Field: If successful, can be applied only once for the same field.
+Decode_Field is intended to decode a structured message.

 Examples